alanlivio/alanlivio/README.md

 ### Hi there 👋

-See more about me at my [website](https://alanlivio.github.io/website).
+See more about me at [https://alanlivio.github.io](https://alanlivio.github.io).

+See my github interactions bellow.

 <!-- status codes -->
 <p>